 Douglas County’s three-member Board of County Commissioners is the main policy-making body in the County and works to represent the interests of the citizens of Douglas County at local, state, and national levels.
 Commissioners are elected at large from one of three geographic districts for four-year staggered terms.
 In Douglas County, Commissioners are limited to serving two four-year terms.

-District I Commissioner – David A. Weaver is the 2016 Chair of the Board of County Commissioners.
+David A. Weaver is the 2017 Vice Chair of the Board of County Commissioners.
 He was sworn in as Douglas County Commissioner, District I, on July 21, 2014, filling a vacancy created by the departure of Commissioner Jack Hilbert who resigned his position in July, six months before the completion of his second term.
-Weaver was subsequently elected to the position in November 2014 and began serving his own term January 2015.
-He was recently named the 2015 Freshman Commissioner of the Year by Colorado Counties Inc.
+Weaver was subsequently elected to the position in November 2014 and began serving his own first term January 2015.
+During the same year he was named the 2015 Freshman Commissioner of the Year by Colorado Counties Inc.

 Colorado State Statutes designate counties to function as an administrative arm of State government and to serve as the legislative, policy-making, and administrative body governing unincorporated areas of the County.